fastvideo/gpu-camera-sample/README.md

 # gpu-camera-sample
 Camera sample application with realtime GPU image processing

-That software is based on minimal image processing pipeline for camera applications that includes:
+That software is based on simple image processing pipeline for camera applications that includes:
 * Raw image capture (8-bit, 12-bit packed/unpacked, 16-bit)
 * Import to GPU
 * Raw data convert and unpack